-2. Permission is granted to anyone to use the SOFA software for any on a world-wide, royalty-free basis.
+3. You (the user) may copy and distribute SOFA source code to others, and use and adapt its code and algorithms in your own software, on a world-wide, royalty-free basis.
 That portion of your distribution that does not consist of intact and unchanged copies of SOFA source code files is a "derived work" that must comply with the following requirements: